 - Jewellery making/selling - Are you creative and like making things or know someone who is?
 Put your skills to the test and hold a handmade jewellery sale, or test out a different craft if jewellery isn't your thing!

 - Karaoke night - This can be as big or as small as you can organise.
 You could hire a venue and karaoke machine or just have some friends round and play some classic karaoke songs while singing into a hairbrush!
 Charge an entry fee and source a prize for an evening of songs and laughter.

 - Knitting night - Get your needles ready!
-You could get people to sponsor you in a knit-a-thon or if you have previous knitting experience then why not knit something nice and auction it off?
+You could get people to sponsor you in a knit-a-thon or, if you have previous knitting experience, you could knit something nice and auction it off.

 - Loose change - Ask friends/family/collegues to dig into their wallets and purses and pop their loose change into a jar.
-This may seem like small amounts to each donor but together will make a real difference.
+It'll feel like a small donation for each person, but added together it will make a real difference.

 - Matched giving - Ask your employer to match the amount you gain from individual sponsorship and double every pound that you raise instantly.

 - Make May Purple - Dress up in purple at work, school or at home in May.
 If people are willing to take part get them to donate £1, and anyone who doesn’t pays a penalty.
 You decide the fine!

 - Non-uniform day - Do you work in a school, know someone who does?
 Or perhaps your children's school would be willing to support you?
 If each child paid £2 to ditch school uniform for a day, you could end up with a decent amount of money!

 - Odd jobs - Could you help your neighbours and friends with some of those odd jobs around the home?
 Helping pick up the shopping, walking the dogs, doing some DIY or just cutting the lawn could bring in some extra cash.

 - Pancakes - How about a pancake-making competition?
 You can charge a fee for people to take part or get people to buy the pancakes.